5T33Z0/OC-Little-Translated/04_Fixing_Sleep_and_Wake_Issues/060D_Instant_Wake_Fix/i Common 060D Patch/README.md

 ## Description

-There are some components which cause conflicts between their `_PRW` and macOS that cause the machine to wake up immediately after a entering sleep.
-In order to solve the problem, a patch must be applied to these components.
-But in order to do so, we need to uderstand how `_PRW` works.

-`_PRW` defines the wakeup method of a component.
-Its `Return` value consits of a packet of 2 or more bytes:
+If a system immeditely wakes after trying to go to sleep, macOS probably has an issue with the way the `_PRW` method is used in the system's DSDT.
+In order to fix this, a patch must be applied.
+PWR stands for Power Resources for Wake and defines the wakeup capability of a device.
+Its `Return` value consits of a packet with 2 or more bytes:

-- The 1st byte of `_PRW` packet is either `0D` or `6D`.
+- The 1st byte of the `_PRW` packet is either `0D` or `6D`.
 Therefore, such patches are called `0D/6D Patches`.
-- The 2nd byte of `_PRW` packet is either `03` or `04`.
+- The 2nd byte of the `_PRW` packet is either `03` or `04`.
 Changing this byte to `0` completes the `0D/6D Patch`.

-Refer to the ACPI specs for further details about `_PRW`.

 Different machines may define `_PRW` in different ways, and the contents and forms of their packets may also vary.
-The actual `0D/6D Patch` should be determined on a case-by-case basis.
-But we expect that subsequent releases of OpenCore will address the `0D/6D` issue.
+The actual `0D/6D Patch` should be determined on a case-by-case basis. ~~But we expect that subsequent releases of OpenCore will address the `0D/6D` issue.~~

 ### Components that may require a `0D/6D Patch`